Tricky135/Sudoku-Game/README.md

-# Hackathon
+# Sudoku-Game
-This is a Sudoku game prepared as a project for the programming paatshala hackathon in LPU.
+This is the code for the typical Sudoku game created as a project for the programming paatshala hackathon in Lovely Professional University, Phagwara, Punjab.

-It is an online playable game.
+FEATURES :-